k4khandhar/ERIF-Consciousness-Paper/lab-suite/join/Join_ERIF.md

-# Join ERIF Labs
+# Join ERIF Labs\n\nWant to collaborate?
+Fork the repo or submit an issue!

-We welcome thinkers, builders, and mind-mappers.